MarsiliFrancoDavid/robot-world/README.md

     docker-compose run web rake db:seed

-for creating the database and tables and populating the database.
+for creating the database, tables and populating the database.

 The first time you run this project is the first time you will need to run all of these commands, then you will be good to go with just `docker-compose up` and `docker-compose down` to stop it (from a separate terminal).